BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 6.6 =
+Versions prior to 5.9 must be updated to maintain compatibility with the BibleGet endpoint

 = 6.5 =
 Versions prior to 5.9 must be updated to maintain compatibility with the BibleGet endpoint